Kingdom of Lithuania (1918): Candidates

 The crown of Lithuania was initially offered to Wilhelm II, German Emperor and King of Prussia, by the military command of Ober Ost.
 This would have created a personal union between Lithuania and Prussia.
 An alternative proposal called for the election of Wilhelm's youngest son, Prince Joachim.
 Such plans for expansion of already dominant Protestant Prussia were opposed by the Catholic ruling houses, like the Wettins of Saxony and the Wittelsbacher of Bavaria.
 Saxony promoted Prince Friedrich Christian, second son of King Frederick Augustus III.
-This proposal was a reminder of historical ties between Saxony and Lithuania: the House of Wettin had produced two rulers for the Polish–Lithuanian Commonwealth between 1697 and 1763.
+This proposal was a reminder of historical ties between Saxony and Lithuania: the House of Wettin had produced two rulers for the Polish–Lithuanian Commonwealth between 1697 and 1763 (and the 1791 Constitution of Poland–Lithuania elected the Heads of the House of Wettin as hereditary Sovereigns).
+Germans also proposed the Lithuanian crown to the Polish politician Prince Janusz Franciszek Radziwilłł, who was closely related to the Imperial family and was a member of one of the most potent families of the ancient Grand Duchy of Lithuania.
 A number of other candidates were also considered.
 Such plans were viewed by the Lithuanians as a threat to their independence.
-The threat became more pressing after a meeting of German officials on May 19, where conventions governing the "firm and permanent alliance" were discussed leaving very little autonomy for the Lithuanians.
+The threat became more pressing after a meeting of German officials on 19 May, where conventions governing the "firm and permanent alliance" were discussed leaving very little autonomy for the Lithuanians.

 An idea was advanced to create a constitutional monarchy and invite a candidate who would fight to preserve Lithuanian independence.
-The Presidium of the Council of Lithuania voted confidentially on June 4, 1918, to establish a hereditary monarchy and to invite Duke Wilhelm of Urach.
+The Presidium of the Council of Lithuania voted confidentially on 4 June 1918, to establish a hereditary monarchy and to invite Duke Wilhelm of Urach.
 Duke William was suggested by Matthias Erzberger, who had worked with Lithuanians in Switzerland.
 His candidacy had been discussed at least since March 1918.
 Duke William seemed to be a perfect candidate as he was a Catholic, was not in line of succession to the Kingdom of Württemberg due to his grandfather's morganatic marriage, was not closely related to the House of Hohenzollern, and had no ties to Poland.
-Due to obstacles posed by the German military, the Lithuanian delegation to see Duke William in Freiburg im Breisgau was delayed until July 1.
+Due to obstacles posed by the German military, the Lithuanian delegation to see Duke William in Freiburg im Breisgau was delayed until 1 July.
 Duke William and his oldest son (as heir apparent) accepted the offer without conditions.
-On July 11, the Council of Lithuania voted (13 for, 5 against, and 2 abstentions) to officially establish the monarchy.
-On August 12, the Council sent a formal invitation to Duke William to become King Mindaugas II of Lithuania.
+On 11 July the Council of Lithuania voted (13 for, 5 against, and 2 abstentions) to officially establish the monarchy.
+On 12 August the Council sent a formal invitation to Duke William to become King Mindaugas II of Lithuania.